New Canaan Community Foundation Inc

 Lauren Patterson on the Foundation's approach to grantmaking: "At the New Canaan Community Foundation, we are committed to supporting initiatives that create lasting benefits for our community.
 This multi-year grant to YMCA's energy project exemplifies how we can strengthen an important community facility that serves so many of our residents of all ages, establish a critical emergency shelter, and advance a greater environmental cause."

-On collaborative behavioral health work: "We hope that by bringing people together, we can get out of our silos and work in a coordinated way to have a bigger impact — to create a better network of support for our collective community."
+On collaborative behavioural health work: "We hope that by bringing people together, we can get out of our silos and work in a coordinated way to have a bigger impact — to create a better network of support for our collective community."

 On donor engagement: "Ultimately, our donors are the heart and soul of New Canaan Community Foundation.
 They embody the spirit of the 'I Love New Canaan' campaign and align their generosity with our town's values."